HeylelOS/honey/README.md

 a command line utility.

-It keeps in mind the desire to stay embeddable without any compromise on its capabilities.
+It keeps in mind the desire to stay embeddable without any compromise on its scalability.
 However it isn't meant to be used directly, you should build your providers around it.
 The command line utility is meant for shell script providers or advanced users.